 SARN develops campaigns and projects in the South to end racial disparities in criminal justice, economic opportunities, education, environmental justice and health care.
 We’re a network of activists who cross the lines of race, gender, class, age and immigration status to build community relationships in the South.

-Theresa El-Amin, Chair
+Theresa El-Amin, Board Chair

 The Southern Anti-Racism Network (SARN) originates from the Challenging White Supremacy Workshop (CWS) Online.
 The CWS Workshop online was a year-long virtual learning experience to “find, recruit, motivate and educate” anti-racist activists throughout the US.
 When the online workshop ended in December 1998, approximately 20 Southern Participants in 7 states formed SARN.